jostylr/event-when/eventwhen.md

     __arguments__

     * `events` A string or an array of strings.
-These represent the events that need to be fired before taking the specified action.
+These represent the events that need to be fired before emitting the event `ev`.
 The array could also contain a numbered event which is of the form `[event, # of times]`.
 This will countdown the number of times the event fires before considering it done.